che3sy/che3sy/README.md

-"Remember that sometimes not getting what you want is a wonderful stroke of luck." - Dalai lama
+"A poor man is not a man without money, but a man without ideas." - David ibiyeomie

 I am around
 <!---